 Managing suppliers is a big job.
 Now, you can track what percent of products and locations in your network have no data event data.
 Many of our customers use this metric to track the progress of their traceability initiatives.

 Want to get even more granular?
-You can also analyze by location using the Event Submission Regularity: Bottom 10 Locations dashboard module.
+You can also analyze by location using the Event Submission Regularity: Bottom 10 Locations dashboard widget.

-All of the new dashboard modules are clickable, allowing users to dive deeper into the full data set where they can sort, filter, and export the underlying data for further analysis.
+All of the new dashboard widgets are clickable, allowing users to dive deeper into the full data set where they can sort, filter, and export the underlying data for further analysis.

 Columns Available in Suppliers, Products and Locations